ABOUT HKRRLS

 The Programme will last for three years, from April 1, 2026 to March 31, 2029, with funding from the Government of the Hong Kong Special Administrative Region.
 Publishing organisations only need to provide bibliographic information for titles published in Hong Kong that are included in the collection of the Hong Kong Public Libraries, and every year during the period they can receive Programme Fee on a per title basis through the Programme.

-According to the current distribution scheme, the fee amount/allocation will be divided into two categories based on annual loan rate recorded by the Hong Kong Public Libraries.
+According to the current distribution scheme, the fee amount/allocation will be divided into two tiers based on annual loan rate recorded by the Hong Kong Public Libraries.

-Tier 1: for more popular titles with annual loan tier record ranked 1st to 20,000th, HKD $240 per title per year.
+Tier 1: for more frequently borrowed titles with annual loan tier record ranked 1st to 20,000th, HKD $240 per title per year.

-Tier 2: for less popular titles with annual loan tier record ranked 20,001st and after, HKD $70 per title per year.
+Tier 2: for less frequently borrowed titles with annual loan tier record ranked 20,001st and after, HKD $70 per title per year.

 In addition, under the Promotion Programme, locally published e‑books provided by participating publishers, once accepted by the Hong Kong Public Libraries, will be made available for a limited period through the Libraries’ Digital Resources Management Sub‑System.
 Each e‑book will have a minimum access term of one cycle (three months per cycle).
-Based on the usage count of each e‑book within the system, the Hong Kong Public Libraries will allocate funds for each title on a quarterly basis, across three tiers valued at HK$1,250, HK$1,875, and HK$2,500.
-Royalties are shared equally between the publisher and the respective author, at a 50:50 ratio.
+The calculation of programme fee for e‑books authorized by publishers are determined on a quarterly basis.
+All e‑book titles are ranked in descending order according to usage data provided by the Hong Kong Public Libraries’ Digital Resources Management Sub‑System.
+Programme fees are then allocated across three tiers of popularity—Top, Middle, and Basic— valued at HK$2,500, HK$1,875, and HK$1,250 respectively.
+Royalties are divided equally between the publisher and the corresponding author, at a 50:50 ratio.

-Participating publishers and authors will receive the allocations through the electronic payment system.
+Participating publishers and authors will receive the allocations through the electronic distribution and payment system.

 Publishing organisations that have not yet participated in the project are welcome to support The Programme to promote a quality reading culture in Hong Kong.
 For further details of The Programme, please visit www.hkrrls.org.hk, call 2516 6268, or email chriswong@hkrrls.org.hk for enquiries.